joshhhyy/gas/README.md

 - HighlightJS (blog post syntax highlighting)
 - Bootstrap (CSS - buttons, search bar, nav dropdown)
 - Font Awesome (third party icons)

 ####Heroku plugins
 - SendGrid (mailer)

 ###Models

-- Locations (phase 2))
+- Locations *(phase 2)*):
+  - Has many streams
+  - Has many groups through streams
-- Streams (phase 2)
+- Streams *(phase 2)*:
+  - Belongs to location
+  - Has many groups
+  - Has many users through groups
+- Groups:
+  - Belongs to stream *(phase 2)*
+  - Has many users
+  - Has many posts through users
+  - Has many quotes
+- Users:
+  - Belongs to group
+  - Has many posts
+  - Has many comments through posts
+- Posts:
+  - Belongs to user
-- Groups
+  - Has many comments
-- Users
+- Comments:
-- Posts
+  - Belongs to user
-- Comments
+- Quotes:
-- Quotes
+  - Belongs to group

 ### Backlog
-- Slack API integration - replace httparty with Ajax (username, avatar, teams, slackbot etc)
+- Slack API integration - use Ajax, not httparty (get username, avatar, teams, online status, slackbot DM).
-- Twitter API integration
+- Twitter API integration (get handle, followers, following, avatar).
-- Clearer and less dysfunctional code editing
+- Improved code-snippet entry functionality on posts.
-- Improved styling
+- Improved visual design and styling.
-- Logo
+- GAS logo/branding.
-- Use of GA fonts library
+- Selective use of GA fonts (eg, nav bar only?)
-- Tag cloud
+- Tag cloud & canned search.
-- Locations and streams
+- Implementation of locations and streams models (and change root).
+- Responsive design.
+- Backbone implementation of quotes feature (to allow 'get another quote' without page reload).
+- Footer.
+- 'Last active' logic on user profile should use session date/time, not user object instance 'updated_at'.
+- Extend admin/restrict non-admin permissions:
+  - Quotes views - index and destroy (admin only).
+- Extend mailer:
+  - Notify group admin of new users, new groups.
+  - Welcome email for new users.
+- Informative root page content (what is GAS, who is it for, etc).